emissary-ingress/emissary/user-guide/auth-tutorial.md

 or, again, apply it from a local file if you prefer.

-Ambassador Edge Stack will see the annotations and reconfigure itself within a few seconds.
+Note that the cluster does not yet contain any Ambassador Edge Stack AuthService definition.

 ## 3. Test authentication